JimFowler/books/Books20/Tools/sqlite/doc/database/source/introduction.rst

 be between SQLite or mondoDB.
 I like the SQL databases for the formal orgainization that they provide.
-The noSQL database provides the ability to add new columns or data to the system with out having the rebuild the database.  ``Task, Read about SQLite and mongoDB.`` As a general rule different Database Management Systems (DBMS) work well for specific classes of problem.
+The noSQL database provides the ability to add new columns or data to the system with out having the rebuild the database.
+As a general rule different Database Management Systems (DBMS) work well for specific classes of problem.
 Some are best for low volume transactions, while some are excellent for high volume transactions rates.

 My criteria for selecting a DBMS include cost, ease of use, access to python bindings, and ...

+One idea, suggested by Neo4j, is that some companies have multiple database types.
+A relationaly database for tabular data and a graph database for relationship type data.
+This may be an option

 SQL
-___
+===

 SQL database systems, e.g. mySQL or SQLite, are relational databases.
 The basic objects are tables and records which define relationship between tables through foreign keys.
 A well defined and very mature language, SQL, is used to access these tables and records independent of how the data is organized on the storage system.
+However, SQL can be difficult to work with if there are multiple tables that require multiple joings

+SQLite
+______

 The system I am considering, SQLite, works well for low volume, low transaction rate databases.
 I expect the books database to contain no